 Top Mistakes in Portfolio Diversification

-When constructing a diversified investment portfolio, investors should have some of their optimal asset classes and a number of investments in the portfolio according to the investment objectives.
+When constructing a diversified investment portfolio, investors should have some of their optimal asset classes and several investments in the portfolio according to the investment objectives.
 Investors can easily over-diversify their portfolio by including many investments and funds, but this does not lead to an optimal outcome.
 Over-diversifying will lead to loss of returns that could exceed the benefit of reducing risk.

 When adding low or negative correlation investments in a portfolio, each investment reduces the portfolio risk and reduces the expected return.
-The optimal number of investments in the portfolio should be enough to eliminate the unsystematic risk but have an investment in the best securities with the highest potential of increasing returns.
+The optimal number of investments in the portfolio should be enough to eliminate the unsystematic risk but invest in the best securities with the highest potential of increasing returns.

 Another potential mistake when diversifying is to do it just for the sake of diversification.
-It is clear that diversification should be part of your portfolio strategy and construction.
+Diversification should be part of your portfolio strategy and construction.
 However, one should not carelessly make investments in weak securities.
 Investing in low-quality sectors or asset classes will not necessarily improve portfolio diversification.

 Examples of Diversified Portfolios

-In the 2008-2009 bear market period, a lot of investment portfolios lost value, but diversified portfolios were still able to prevent some losses.
+In the 2008-2009 bear market period, many investment portfolios lost value, but diversified portfolios were still able to prevent some losses.
 The following example illustrates three portfolios and their performance and behavior during the 2008-2009 bear market.

 Does Portfolio Diversification Have Disadvantages?